The C*-algebra of a twisted groupoid extension: The abelian case

 When the normal subgroupoid $S$ in the locally compact twisted groupoid extension with Haar systems $(G,\Sigma,S)$ is abelian and the restriction $\Sigma_{|S}$ of the twist is also abelian, one can go one step further by using the Gelfand transform for the bundle of abelian C*-algebras ${\mathcal C}^*(S,\Sigma_{|S}))$.
-Again, instead of doing this step directly, we make a detour via abelian Fell bundles.
+Let us first consider a general abelian groupoid C*-dynamical system.